Coronavirus latest: France imposes widespread closures | DW | 15.03.2020

 05:41 The Vatican says its Easter week celebrations will be held without a congregation due to the spread of COVID-19.

 05:33 Many coronavirus patients have died of sepsis.
-You can read more about the organ dysfunction and how it occurs here.
+Read more about the organ dysfunction and how it occurs here.

 05:23 South Korea's daily reporting of new coronavirus infections has fallen below 100 for the first time in more than three weeks, according to figures released by the country's health authorities.
 They said there were 76 new cases recorded on Saturday, bringing the total number of diagnosed people to 8,162.
 The number of deaths also increased by 3, to 75.